Investing

 Performance of the largest Australian share market LICs vs ETFs

-Many Aussie investors would be familiar with the Australian Foundation Investment Company Limited (AFI), which is by far the largest and most popular LIC with $9.2 billion in FUM.
-It’s also the oldest LIC in the market having listed in 1936.
+Many Australian investors would be familiar with Australian Foundation Investment Company (AFI), which remains the largest and most established LIC with approximately $9.0 billion in funds under management.
+It is also the oldest LIC on the market, having listed in 1936.

 TICKERNAMEFUM ($B)1-YEAR RETURN5-YEAR RETURNS (P.A.)